taylor1791/front-end-work-flow/README.md

 Once understood, the Front-End-Workflow is simple to use.
 Simply run the following commands.

-    $ npm install gulp front-end-work-flow --save-dev
+    $ npm install --save-dev git+http://github.com/taylor1719/front-end-work-flow#develop --save-dev

+Note that you are installing it directly from github.
+When a test suite exists to prevent against regression, it will be published on github.
 Then, create a gulpfile with the following contents.

     var few = require( 'front-end-work-flow/gulpfile.js' );